vttale/serve-stale/draft-tale-dnsop-serve-stale.md

 Resolution is given a chance to succeed before stale data is used to adhere to the original intent of the design of the DNS.
-This mechanism is only intended to add robustness to failures, and not be a standard operational occurrence as would happen if stale data were used immediately and then a cache refresh attempted after the client response has been sent.
+This mechanism is only intended to add robustness to failures, and to be enabled all the time.
+If stale data were used immediately and then a cache refresh attempted after the client response has been sent, the resolver would frequently be sending data that it would have had no trouble refrefreshing.

-It is important to continue the resolution attempt after the stale response has been sent because some pathological resolutions can take at least a dozen seconds succeed as they cope with down servers, bad networks, and other problems.
-Stopping the resolution attempt when the response has been sent would mean that answers in these pathological cases would never be refreshed.
+It is important to continue the resolution attempt after the stale response has been sent, until the query resolution timeout, because some pathological resolutions can take many seconds to succeed as they cope with unavailable servers, bad networks, and other problems.
+Stopping the resolution attempt when the response with expired data has been sent would mean that answers in these pathological cases would never be refreshed.

 Canonical Name (CNAME) records mingled in the expired cache with other records at the same owner name can cause surprising results.
 This was